hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 To run the tests, follow the [setup](#setup) instructions, then use the instructions at the beginning of [Running Tests](#running-tests) to run the tests.

 To develop tests, start with the above, then read the remainder of the document to understand how the tests are designed and set up.
-This document also contains a list of [todos and possible future features][#future-features-todos] for developers.
+This document also contains a list of [todos and possible future features](#future-features-todos) for developers.

 Note that unless web tests are specifically excluded from the command, web tests will be run as part of the `run_tests` framework.
-In order to run the entirety of that framework, the web tests must be set up as in the (setup section)[#setup].
+In order to run the entirety of that framework, the web tests must be set up as in the [setup section](#setup).

 ## Setup